itspatmorgan/unknown-arts-ai/content/docs/concepts/Embedding.md

 - **Recommendation Engines** – Matches users with similar content based on shared characteristics.

 ## Related Resources
-- **“Efficient Estimation of Word Representations in Vector Space” by Mikolov et al.** – Foundational paper on word embeddings using the Word2Vec model.
+- **“[Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781)” by Mikolov et al.** – Foundational paper on word embeddings using the Word2Vec model.
-- **TensorFlow Embeddings Documentation** – Practical guide to implementing embeddings in AI applications.

 ## Related People
 - **Tomas Mikolov** – Known for developing Word2Vec, a groundbreaking approach to embeddings in language models.

 ## Related Concepts
-- [[Dense vs Sparse Vectors]] – Embeddings are usually dense vectors for computational efficiency.
+- [Dense vs Sparse Vectors](../Dense_Sparse_Vectors) – Embeddings are usually dense vectors for computational efficiency.
-- [[Cosine Similarity]] – Often used to compare embeddings based on similarity.
+- [Cosine Similarity](../Cosine_Similarity) – Often used to compare embeddings based on similarity.
-- [[Token]] – Embeddings are created for tokens, the units of language in models.
+- [Token](../Token) – Embeddings are created for tokens, the units of language in models.